richardanaya/pinephone-cairo-game-starter/README.md

 This repo is a starter for creating a cairo based game in Rust for PinePhone

-If you like this project check out [`mochi`](https://github.com/richardanaya/mochi/), a game engine inspired by this work
+If you like this project check out [`mochi`](https://github.com/richardanaya/mochi/), a game engine inspired by this work.

 ![](screenshots/screenshot1.jpg)
 ![](screenshots/screenshot0.png)